inversion-api/inversion-engine/README.md

 ### Logging
- * Snooze uses logback, but it is not configured out of the box - the service implementing Snooze will be responsible for providing their own logback.xml config file!
+ * Inversion uses logback, but it is not configured out of the box - the service implementing Snooze will be responsible for providing their own logback.xml config file!
 ```
 dependencies {
     ...